 - How to Increase Your Pup’s Fiber

-Yes, it keeps your dog’s gut in shape by helping it maintain a healthy amount of bacteria which aids digestion.
+So is fiber good for dogs?
+Absolutely.
+Aside from the aforementioned benefits, it also helps your dog’s gut maintain a healthy amount of bacteria which aids digestion.

 If your dog struggles with constipation or other digestive issues, it might be better to increase fiber to around 10% of their diet.